Probing an MeV-Scale Scalar Boson in Association with a TeV-Scale Top-Quark Partner at the LHC: Samples and simulation

-{Note that the signal topology we consider can also be produced by events in which $T$ decays to $tZ$, with $t$ decaying semileptonically and with $Z$ decaying invisibly.
+Note that the signal topology we consider can also be produced by events in which $T$ decays to $tZ$, with $t$ decaying semileptonically and with $Z$ decaying invisibly.
 Since the relative branching fraction between the $bW$ and $tZ$ channels is model-dependent, we will preserve the generality of this study by considering a conservative analysis in which signal events from the $tZ$ channel are ignored.
-Since the branching fraction for $Z \rightarrow \nu \nu$ is small, this conservative analysis is nevertheless a good approximation.}
+Since the branching fraction for $Z \rightarrow \nu \nu$ is small, this conservative analysis is nevertheless a good approximation.

 Given the large boost of the $\phi'$, the $\phi'\to\gamma\gamma$ decay results in two collimated photons which are almost always reconstructed as a single merged photon system, depending on the spatial resolution of the electromagnetic calorimeter (ECAL).
 For example, the CMS ECAL is a homogeneous and hermetic calorimeter containing lead tungstate ($\textrm{PbWO}_{4}$) scintillating crystals with front face cross sections of around 2.2 cm $\times$ 2.2 cm, resulting in a diphoton spatial resolution of $\Delta R_{\gamma\gamma} =\sqrt{(\Delta\phi_{\gamma\gamma})^2+(\Delta\eta_{\gamma\gamma})^2} \sim 0.04$, where $\Delta\phi_{\gamma\gamma}$ is the azimuthal angle between the two photons, and $\Delta\eta_{\gamma\gamma}$ is the pseudorapidity gap between the two photons.
 As shown in Fig.~\ref{fig:photon_DeltaR}, for any $m(\phi') < 1$ GeV, the two photons produced from the $\phi'$ decay will almost always have $\Delta R<0.04$.
 These diphoton pairs will therefore be reconstructed as a single photon in the detector.
 These results are consistent with those found in Ref.~\cite{Sheff:2020jyw}.
-In order to emulate this effect, any diphoton pairs in both the signal and background samples with $\Delta R<0.04$ were clustered into a single photon object in the detector simulation software (described later).
+We note there is an effort to reconstruct two photons from a light scalar using machine learning technique in the LHC experiments~\cite{CMS:2022wjj, CMS:2022fyt}.
+In order to emulate this merged photon effect, any diphoton pairs in both the signal and background samples with $\Delta R<0.04$ were clustered into a single photon object in the detector simulation software (described later).
+It is noted that Ref.~\cite{Knapen:2021elo} have studied boosted diphoton systems from decays of light mediators, and have concluded that an analysis strategy utilizing isolated diphoton triggers, as is traditionally done in $X\to \gamma \gamma$ resonant searches at CMS and ATLAS, does not work.
+Therefore, in these studies we highlight the importance of the unique topology, which contains boosted $t$/$W$’s, to aid in establishing a suitable experimental trigger, without biasing the merged photon system, and thus maintaining high signal acceptance to achieve discovery potential.